Van-der-Waals exchange-correlation functionals and their high pressure and warm dense matter applications: Results

 However, as can be seen seen in Fig.~\ref{fig:skw_1.5}, there are very little discernible differences in the dynamic ion structure factors for the first six wavenumbers that can be resolved in the simulation box.
 There is the ion acoustic peak starting at $0.275$~1/fs and moving toward larger frequencies before the ion acoustic peak location stays constant for further increased wavenumbers.
 At the largest plotted wavenumber, the location of the ion acoustic peak is getting smaller.
 The sharpness of the ion acoustic peak (the FWHM) is declining (increasing) all the time.
 The dispersion of the ion acoustic peak is therefore as expected even if in detail worthy of further investigation.
 The elastic part of the dynamic structure factor (at small frequencies) is increasing in weight with increasing wavenumber.

 We do not observe any significant differences in the dynamic ion structure factor with reference to the xc functional.
 Even though we know from the analysis of the pair correlation function that there are significant differences in the amount of molecules and the ordering in the range up to $1$~\AA, these differences do not affect collective behavior in the hydrogen system.
+The reason for this is that the displayed wavenumbers show the collective regime (corresponding to mid- and long-range structural order) that is influenced by molecule-molecule interactions.
+This is precisely the regime where vdW interactions and their different treatment may be important.
+However, as, similarly to the mid-range pair correlation functions of, e.g., Figs.~\ref{fig:gr:2.0} \&~\ref{fig:gr:1000}, there is little to no difference in the dynamic structure factors, the molecule-molecule interactions are described almost identically using all different xc functionals and vdW effects are almost negligible.

 The ion dynamic structure factor for a molecular hydrogen system featuring inter-molecular correlations at $r_s=2$ is given in Fig.~\ref{fig:skw_2.0}.
 The same physical situation was already explored and the static quantities shown in Fig.~\ref{fig:gr:2.0}.
 In the latter figure, we observed differences in the location of the molecular peak in the pair correlation function in accordance with the different bond lengths as predicted by different xc functionals.
 The second peak (vdW peak) was predicted to be the same using every xc functional.
 Here, in the dynamic ion structure factor, differences in the peak position of the acoustic mode can be seen only at the two smallest wavenumbers.
 Minor differences in the absolute value of the dynamic ion structure factor for smaller frequencies cannot be considered significant.
+Again, we point out that the shape of the dynamic structure factor at these wavenumbers is sensitive to mid- and long-range correlations which are described quite similarly using the different xc functionals.

 The situation as depicted in Fig.~\ref{fig:skw_5.0} for a low density molecular system of almost no inter-molecular correlations is a very simple one.
 We do not observe collective modes, just a simple monotonic decay of the ion dynamic structure factor.
 More importantly, there are no differences due to different xc functionals.
 All molecules are sufficiently stable such that tiny differences in bond energies and bond lengths are washed out due to the temperature and the ion dynamics look the same, no matter the xc functional.